Masilamaninathar Temple, Tharangambadi: Inscriptions

 In inscriptions the names of Kulasekarapatnam and Sadakanbadi are found.

 History

-Masilamani Nathar Temple is more than 700 year old monument.
+Masilamaninathar Temple is a more than 700-year-old monument.
 This temple was built by the Pandiya King Maravarman Kulasekara Pandiyan I in the year 1306.
 The temple's architecture is a conglomeration of Tamil and Chinese Architecture, in an attempt to attract Chinese merchants and visitors who were visiting India in those days.